wazuh/wazuh-documentation/source/installation_guide/index.rst

 Installation guide
 ========================

 This document will guide you through the installation process, from downloading Wazuh to registering agents.
-Before installing, it would be well advised to view the :ref:`Getting started <getting_started>` section.
+Before installing, you would be well advised to view the :ref:`Getting started <getting_started>` section.
 See the :ref:`User manual <user_manual>` for configuration overview.
-For interactive help, our `users mailing list <https://groups.google.com/d/forum/wazuh>`_ is available, you can subscribe by sending an email to ``wazuh+subscribe@googlegroups.com``.
+For interactive help, our `email support forum <https://groups.google.com/d/forum/wazuh>`_ is availablei.
+You can subscribe by sending an email to ``wazuh+subscribe@googlegroups.com``.

-We will setup a distributed architecture based on two servers:
+We will set up a distributed architecture based on two servers:

  - **Wazuh server**: Runs the Wazuh manager, API and Filebeat.
  - **Elastic Stack**: Runs the Elasticsearch engine, Logstash server and Kibana (including the Wazuh App).